All Products

 w32tm /resync

-If the Source field in the output is Local CMOS Clock instead of the configured NTP server address, the synchronization has failed.
+Run w32tm /query /status.
+If the Source field shows Local CMOS Clock instead of your NTP server address, synchronization failed.

 w32tm /query /status